qniksefat/ai-bubble-or-not/README.md

 ## Why I Did This

 Pure curiosity.
 The AI revolution is fascinating, and I wanted to understand if the excitement has gotten ahead of reality.
 This project taught me a lot about data analysis, market dynamics, and the importance of multiple perspectives.

-## Disclaimer

-This is personal research by a curious developer, not financial advice.
-I have no economics background.
-Please consult actual professionals for investment decisions.

 ## License